d-Rickyy-b/backmeup/README.md

 ### Limitations
 The goal of backmeup is not to replace professional backup tools.
 It cannot do incremental or differential backups.
 It doesn't know about any sort of backup strategies.
-Also, it **doesn't** do any kind of deduplciation!
+Also, it **doesn't** do any kind of deduplication!
 Apart from that, currently, there is no way to schedule your backups.
 To do so, you'd need to make use of external job schedulers, such as [cron](https://en.wikipedia.org/wiki/Cron).

 The sole purpose of backmeup is to simplify basic backup functionality previously done via (e.g.) a shell script or manually via tar commands.